authgear/authgear-server/docs/specs/images.md

 The user profile image uploading flow:
 1. Call the API to obtain the pre-signed upload URL.
-2. Upload the image to the pre-signed upload URL and obtain the variants.
+2. Upload the image to the pre-signed upload URL and obtain the URL.
-3. Set the profile image URL to the user profile attributes through admin GraphQL API.
+3. Set the URL to the user profile attributes through admin GraphQL API.

 #### Request signed upload URL endpoint